My Guide Plausibility

 We all connect the dots in different ways.
-We can easily get lost as we make up stories and believe them.
-In other words, we are religious creatures.
+We can easily get lost as we are religious creatures who make up stories and believe them.
 The quest for truth is different.
 Using the available information, we can rule out options.
 Information affects probabilities, but the quality of information matters.
-Most of the Bible is doubtful.
+The Bible is doubtful evidence.
 With the help of scholars’ work, we may make guesses about what happened, but it remains a leap to arrive at an account that explains it all.
-That still requires a clue, which I received.
+That still requires a clue.
 Apart from God being a woman from an advanced humanoid civilisation, there are other possibilities, such as:

 • This world is like a Big Brother house.
 Our creators entertain themselves with us.
 Mary Magdalene wasn’t God, but something made Jesus believe it.